Use the various inventory reports within Uphance to see how your business is doing.

 Running these reports will help you make business decisions such as:

-whether to have a promotional discount or marketing campaign for a particular product in excess.
+whether to have a promotional discount or a marketing campaign for a particular product in excess.

 discontinue production of a product that is not selling.